 So you’re in between sessions of Overwatch, resting the good old mouse hand.
 Your keyboard clickers are tingling, numb from spamming movement keys and smashing that Q a bit harder than you need to rain justice from above.
 But you can’t get enough Overwatch, and want to find out how to reach the next level.
 We’ve put together a hero ranking based off organized competitive play—the heroes pros are actually using in tournaments.

 A big part of a game like Overwatch is knowing what heroes to play when, and this tier list should give you an idea of how every hero is valued in the current competitive metagame, or essentially how strong heroes are in organized play between full teams.
 That may not be directly applicable to your climb up the ranked ladder, but should give you an idea how the heroes interact with each other as the level of play gets higher and higher.

 If you're hoping to break into the competitive game, join a team, and make you mark in Overwatch tournaments, buffing up on the most played heroes will likely provide a boon.
 But keep in mind the Overwatch metagame drastically shifts on even small balance changes, or with no changes at all.
 In another month, this list could be completely different.

 - Soldier: 76

-With the tank meta out, we're seeing more Tracer in play.
-Her speed and survivability in the hands of an experienced player makes her an easy pick.
-Darting in and out of battle, Tracer is good at overwhelming enemies who can't get a shot on her.
+Tracer's speed and survivability in the hands of an experienced player makes her an easy choice for Tier 1.
+Darting in and out of battle, Tracer is good at overwhelming enemies who can't get a shot on her, especially in dive meta.

 Another staple of dive compositions, Pharah has seen more play in this meta.
 She certainly has her downsides if the enemy team is prepared to face her, but if they're not, Pharah is a great way to own the skies.
 Paired with a Mercy, she's damn near unstoppable.